brookpatten/PicImport/README.md

 # Brook's Crappy Photo Library Utilities
 Quick &amp; Dirty Console apps I use to manage my photo library after getting fed up with other tools.

 Seriously don't use these, destroy your pictures, and then be mad at me.
-The only reason this repo is public is because I don't want to pay for it :P
+The only reason this repo is public is because I don't want to pay for it :P  There's probably much better tools out there.
+Move along.

 I warned you.